 14. Peggy Guggenheim Collection

 Situated in the Dorsoduro sestiere, Peggy Guggenheim Collection is a modern art museum on the bank of Grand Canal.
 The museum is housed in the residence of American heiress Peggy Guggenheim.
-She had a huge collection of historic artwork, which was showcased to public after her death.
+She had a huge collection of historic artwork, which was showcased to the public after her death.

 The museum premises comprising of café, bookshops, libraries, and displayed works of lesser known modern artists is definitely one of the fun places to visit in Venice.
 Peggy Guggenheim Collection tops the Venice tourist attractions.

 Don’t Miss: Gianni Mattioli Collection, images of Italian futurism by Boccioni & Rudolph, and Hannelore Schulhof Collection